TeleMidia/SeismogramAnalysis/noise_detection/README.md

 ## Training and Evaluation

-To train and evaluate your own model, follow these [tutorial](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf1.md)
+To train and evaluate your own model, follow this [tutorial](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf1.md)

 You can use the models created by this work as a reference.
 They are in the src / models folder: